This fun activity starter helps children better understand what plants need to grow.

-This Earth Rangers Project Starter will get you and your class started on your next project.
-Our “build-your-class-project” tool will give you ideas — you take it from there!
-No matter where you are in Canada, we hope this sparks the creativity you have as an elementary school teacher and inspires you to engage your students in environmental learning.
+This Earth Rangers Classroom Activity Starter will get you and your class started on your next activity.
+Our “build-your-class-activity” tool will give you ideas — you take it from there!

 Start it up